Istanbul Currency: All You Want to Know about Turkish Lira

 While I could just tell you, it changes too often to make it worth either of our time.

-Also, things like travelers’ checks are out of date and no one really uses them anymore.
-You’re likely to have more issues with them
+Also, things like travelers’ checks are out of date and no one uses them anymore.
+You likely won’t find anyone who will even know what to do with them.
+Don’t bring them.

 Pro tip: Make sure that when you pull money out of ATMs, you do that at a bank, not a stand-alone ATM.
 Here’s why: